JellyBella/dbt-sydney-property/README.md

     <img src="img/Cover.jpg"/>
 </p>

-This project explores the Sydney Real Estate dataset collected from (https://www.realestate.com.au), covering 12 months data from April 2023 to April 2024

-dbt core is used for data transformation, cleaning data, removing duplicates.
-BigQuery serve as data warehouse and Tableau for data visualization.
+This project delves into the Sydney Real Estate dataset sourced from Realestate.com.au, encompassing data spanning 12 months from April 2023 to April 2024.
+Leveraging dbt core, the initiative focuses on robust data transformations, cleansing operations, and the elimination of duplicates.
+BigQuery serves as the centralized data warehouse, while Tableau is harnessed for intuitive and compelling data visualization, facilitating comprehensive insights into Sydney's dynamic real estate landscape.

 ## Project Motivation